biopython/biopython.github.io/wiki/Building_a_release.md

 The instructions below require that you have access to a few servers and the code repository.
 When you start, be sure to have access to:

-1. Write access to the github biopython repo.
+1. Write access to the GitHub Biopython repo.

 2. biopython.org aka cloudportal.open-bio.org.
 You need to have write
 access to write the API and the source tarballs and Windows installers